 Mail Chimp also offers similar service like Mailer lite.
 So do well to try out any of these email marketing services.
-They are both great and suitable for beginners.

-Not everybody will fall for the usual “Subscribe to my newsletter and receive updates to your email.”
-A lot of people are tired of getting their emails bombarded with messages all the time.
+People are tired of getting their emails bombarded with messages all the time.

 10. Get a Personal Blogging Calendar